The UK’s leading resin flooring specialist

 2. Appearance and Safety

-A huge range of finishes are possible using resin based systems, from colour choice to the addition of coloured quartz, and decorative flake systems, including natural and dyed aggregates.
+A huge range of finishes is possible using resin-based systems, from colour choice to the addition of coloured quartz and decorative flake systems, including natural and dyed aggregates.

 An anti-slip surface can be achieved by adding graded aggregates within the base layer.
 The size and/or coverage rates can produce different properties, ensuring the best choice for wet or greasy floors can be achieved.
 In addition, colours can be added to the resin to result in flooring that can coordinate with your paint scheme.
 Industrial resin flooring is suitable for schools, food production areas, hospitals, warehouses and pharmaceutical production.